How Great Thou Art: Spanish translation (1958)

-By the 1960s it began to be sung by many Evangelical churches in the Spanish-speaking world.
+By the 1960s it began to be sung by many evangelical churches in the Spanish-speaking world.

 Erik Routley (1982)

-The eminent British hymnologist Erik Routley (born 31 October 1917; died 1982) so disliked both the hymn and its melody, he wrote a new text, “O Mighty God” and re-harmonised the Swedish tune in 1982.
+The eminent British hymnologist Erik Routley (born 31 October 1917; died 1982) so disliked both the hymn and its melody, he wrote a new text, "O Mighty God", and re-harmonised the Swedish tune in 1982.
 This was one of his last works before his death.
 His translation was included as hymn 466 in Rejoice in the Lord: A Hymn Companion to the Scriptures (1985).

-"O Store Gud" became more popular in Sweden after the dissemination of "How Great Thou Art" in English.
-Swedish gospel singer Per-Erik Hallin has credited Elvis Presley's rendition of "How Great Thou Art" as a major factor in the revival of "O Store Gud" in Sweden.